dalesgit/logseq-sd/pages/SD training Feb 13.md

 			- culture creating personas out of trauma
 			- "Don't tell me about your addiction, tell me about your pain." i.e. honor the pain order to discover new ways for the part to get what it needs
 			- in family therapy people didn't get well.
 But they talked about all these "parts".
 [This was the origin of Schwartz's theory.]
+		- These feels a lot like LS's strategies with me.